Crismarquez/wpp-api/README.md

-## **Project Name:**
 ### Integrated Intelligent Responses System via WhatsApp

 ## **General Description:**
 This project is designed to provide high-quality automated responses to users through WhatsApp, leveraging Artificial Intelligence.
-It consists of a modular architecture that integrates FastAPI as the main server, the WhatsApp API for messaging interaction, and connects to another backend that utilizes LLMs (Language Models) for AI-driven responses.
+It consists of a modular architecture that integrates FastAPI as the main server, the WhatsApp API for messaging interaction, and connects to another backend that use ChatGPT for AI-driven responses.

+For process audio, this project use Wisper from OpenAI

 ## **Main Components:**